Thurler/touhou-labyrinth-2-speedrun/item/achievements.md

 * 060 - Get 10000 EXP in 1 Trip (Training Egg)

 Very good reward for something as simple as doing some grinding on 10/11F.
-Should happen naturally later in the game when EXP gets inflated.
+Should happen naturally later in the game when EXP gets inflated, if not grinding early.

 * 061 - Boost Library Levels 100 Times for a Character (Tome of Insight - Vitality)
 * 062 - Boost Library Levels 750 Times for a Character (Treasure Chest Key)